karlkemistersheppard/Terminal_App/README.md

 ##### How to install

-**Before** you get started, i want to say thank you for downloading my first ever Terminal Applicaiton I have ever created.
+**Before** you get started, I want to say thank you for downloading my first ever Terminal Application I have ever created.
-I hope you enjoy it as much as i did making it.
+I hope you enjoy it as much as I did making it.

 1. **Install ruby** [Install Ruby HERE](https://www.ruby-lang.org/en/documentation/installation/)
 2. **Install Git** to your local machine so you can clone repo from Github [Install Git HERE](https://git-scm.com/downloads)
-3. Once you have Installed Step (1,2) **Clone** the below repo to your local machine [Download Repo from HERE](git@github.com:karlkemistersheppard/Terminal_App.git)
+3. 3.
+Once you have Installed Step (1,2) **Clone** the below repo to your local machine [Download Repo from HERE](git@github.com:karlkemistersheppard/Terminal_App.git)
    ```code
    git@github.com:karlkemistersheppard/Terminal_App.git
    ```